Ap English Language And Composition Rhetorical Devices

 Synecdoche and Metonymy: Representing the Whole or Related Concepts

-- Synecdoche: This involves using a part to represent the whole or vice versa.
-For example, "wheels" referring to a car is synecdoche.
+• Synecdoche: This involves using a part to represent the whole or vice versa.
+To give you an idea, "wheels" referring to a car is synecdoche.

-- Metonymy: This involves substituting the name of something with something closely associated with it.
-For instance, "the crown" referring to the monarchy is metonymy.
+• Metonymy: This involves substituting the name of something with something closely associated with it.
+Take this: "the crown" referring to the monarchy is metonymy.

 Example (Synecdoche):